binkley/basilisk/README.md

 ## Design

-Demonstrating an alternative to classic Spring "layer cack" design, this project uses a more domain-oriented approach:
+Demonstrating an alternative to classic Spring "layer cake" design, this project uses a more domain-oriented approach:

 * REST layer with controllers